-When you create a regular email campaign with our Campaign Builder, you can select a date and time for delivery to your list.
+When you create a regular email campaign with our Campaign Builder, you can select a date and time for delivery to your audience.
+Email scheduling is included in paid monthly plans.

 In this article, you'll learn how to schedule or pause an email campaign in Mailchimp.